The Royal, originally Pylon Theatre, is located at 608 College St (east of Clinton St on the north side) in the Little Italy neighbourhood of Toronto.

 Born Rae Levinsky to a Jewish family in 1883, Ray Lewis was a pioneer in the Canadian film industry.
 Along with building The Pylon Theatre, Ms Lewis was the editor and publisher of the “Canadian Moving Picture Digest,” a trade journal for the country’s film exhibitors, from the late 1910s until her passing in 1954.
-Ray Lewis, whose married name was Mrs Joshua Smith, was also a writer and poet and an influential entrepreneur in Toronto theatre in a time when it was rare for a woman to own and operate a company.
+Ray Lewis, whose married name was Mrs Joshua Smith, was also a writer and poet and an influential entrepreneur in Toronto theatre at a time when it was rare for a woman to own and operate a company.

 In 1948, the theatre added a candy stand and, in the 1950s, began showing Italian films.
 After four decades in operation, the Pylon closed in the early 1980s.

 Golden Princess Theatre

 From 1983 to 1992, the Toronto Yellow Pages show the theatre reopened as the Golden Princess and screened Chinese films.